 What is hernia?

 Before we talk about hiatal hernia, we need to know about what hernia is.
-Hernia is an abnormal projection of an internal organ outside the wall of the organ.
-Hernia occurs when a part of an internal organ comes out from the place within which the organ should be located that needs immediate laparoscopic hiatal hernia repair.
+A hernia is an abnormal projection of an internal organ outside the wall of the organ.
+A hernia occurs when a part of an internal organ comes out from the place within which the organ should be located that needs immediate laparoscopic hiatal hernia repair.

 Most of the hernias occur in the groin region (the area between the abdomen and the upper thigh on either side of the body), excluding the hiatal hernia, which occurs above the stomach.

 Though the scope of the blog is Hiatal hernia and its treatment, we should first know about the types of hernia, its causes, and its prevention.

 Best Laparoscopic Hiatal Hernia Repair at ELCE Hospitals